 The InterExchange Work & Travel Ireland program is a chance for U.S. citizens to explore Ireland more deeply than a tourist and earn money from seasonal work along the way.
 The program is geared towards those seeking more independence and less structure, but with a leg-up in the job search and transitional support in the background.
 Explore beautiful Ireland for the summer or up to a full year!

-Arrive in Dublin to four nights of pre-booked accommodation at a hostel and an orientation session within your first few days in the country.
+Arrive in Dublin to three nights of pre-booked accommodation at a hostel and an orientation session within your first few days in the country.
 The orientation will cover logistics, safety, jobs resources, and more, and of course you’ll have the chance to hang out afterwards and mingle.
 You’re welcome to drop by the hosting center before your orientation date (and any time during your program) to connect with the friendly staff about your work and travel goals.

 Dublin, Galway, and Cork may be the most obvious options for finding work.
 Wherever you put down your roots, you’ll want to get out and explore between jobs and you’ll have plenty of flexibility to do so.
 Discover the lanes of Kilkenny or lesser-known fishing villages, marvel at the coastal beauty on the Ring of Kerry, or even plan a trip to the European mainland.
 Ask us for suggestions!